 Sizing and Fit

 When in doubt, order a bivy sack (check the retailer’s return policy) and lie in it at home to see if it fits.
 This will probably tell you a lot more about whether it will work for you than comparing the specs of multiple models listed online.
-Check to make sure that you can fit your sleeping pad and sleeping bag inside, that the foot box is large enough for your feet.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
-Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
-The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
-Thanks and we appreciate your support!
+Check to make sure that you can fit your sleeping pad and sleeping bag inside, that the foot box is large enough for your feet.SectionHiker is reader-supported.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.